marcel-valdez/marcel-valdez.ruhoh.com/posts/ndepend-feature-comparison-chart.md

 ### Detailed analysis for [iPlasma](http://loose.upt.ro/reengineering/research/iplasma‎)

 - It uses an intermediary meta-model representation of the design, currently there are extractors for Java, C++ and C#.
 It is possible to write another extractor for any other language needed.
-- Its too complicated, a proof of concept test could not be programmed because there is not sufficient documentation on the iPlasma project to invoke it programmatically.
-Also, it is unknown if it is legal to do this according to their License Terms (which I did not find).
+- Its too complicated, a proof of concept test could not be programmed because there is not sufficient documentation on the iPlasma project.
+It is unknown if it is legal to do this according to their License Terms (which I did not find).
-- The Visual Tool can obtain every specification in this requirement, and more; because the visual tool comes with previously programmed 'plugins'.
+- The visual tool can obtain every specified item for requirement #3, and more; because the visual tool comes with previously programmed 'plugins'.
-- The model is extracted direcly from source code, and is represented in a modeling language called MEMORIA.
+- The model is extracted directly from source code, and is represented in a modeling language called MEMORIA.

 ### Detailed analysis for [Microsoft CCI + AST](http://cciast.codeplex.com/)

 - It can process any static .Net language that is compiled to MSIL:C++, C#, VB, J#, JScript.Net.
-- It can be invoked programmatically without the need of the CLI; but it requires a lot of code to do the simplest of things like the methods in a class.
+- It can be invoked programmatically without the need of the CLI; but it requires a lot of code to do the simplest of things like get the methods in a class.
-- Complies with the requirement, and its API is written to do code analysis.
-The problem is that there very little or outdated documentation for its API.
+- Complies with requirement #3, and its API is written to do code analysis.
+The problem is that there is very little or outdated documentation for its API.
 - The model is totally generated in-memory, without an intermediary format.

 ### Detailed analysis for [Microsoft Project Roslyn](http://msdn.microsoft.com/en-us/vstudio/hh500769.aspx)